leoloso/graphql-by-pop.com/docs/operational/proactive-feedback.md

 ## Providing proactive feedback

-GraphQL by PoP addresses this deficiency by making usie of the wildcard top-level entry `extensions`, which allows to extend the protocol as needed.
+GraphQL by PoP addresses this deficiency by making use of the wildcard top-level entry `extensions`, which allows to extend the protocol as needed.
 Under this entry, when running any query, GraphQL by PoP may send data through the following feedback entries:

 - `deprecations`
 - `warnings`
 - `logs`
+- `notices`
+- `traces`

 Because they are sent on the response to the query itself, and not just during introspection, this data is valuable to developers of the API-consuming application to understand how to better interact with the API.